 Albert Fish took Grace, dressed in her Sunday best, to his house upstate, the same one he had intended to use as a torture chamber for her brother.

 According to the letter sent to Delia Budd, along with his confession, Fish hid in an upstairs bedroom — naked, so as not to get blood on his clothing — while Grace picked wildflowers in the yard.

 Then he called her inside.
-When she screamed at the sight of him, he killed her, strangling her before she could flee.
-He would tell her mother that he cut her body into pieces and ate her.
+When she screamed at the sight of him, he grabbed her before she could flee.

 The letter, which had clearly been intended to cause panic within the Budd home, proved Albert Fish’s downfall.